swiftcoder-site/swiftcoder-site.github.io/articles/design-patterns/creational-patterns/singleton.md

 # Singleton

-Singleton is a design pattern that give a way to get global access to instance of a class, and make sure there is only one of instace of it.
+Singleton is a design pattern that gives a way to get the global access to an instance of a class, and make sure there is only one of the instace of it.

-Steps to achieve this:
+Steps to achieve this behaviour:

 - Make constructor private
 - Create static varible